TylerWisniewski/tylerwisniewski.github.io/cev.md

 ### Leadership Responsibilities

-As the Full Team Lead, I acted as the connection point between the university and our 65+ students.
-My main goal was removing blockers so the team could build.
+As the Full Team Lead, I served as the primary liaison between the university administration and our 65+ members.
+My objective was to remove administrative blockers to enable the engineering team to execute.

-I handled the "fighting for resources" that happens in a university environment.
-I argued our case to the administration and overhauled our fundraising strategy.
-This led to us breaking the team record for Giving Day, raising over $12k and securing the highest number of individual donors of any project team.
-I also pushed for budget increases to handle supply chain tariffs and tooling costs, ensuring we had the cash to execute our designs.
+I managed the team's resource advocacy within the university system.
+I overhauled our fundraising strategy and presented our case to the administration, which resulted in breaking the team record for Giving Day.
+We raised over $12k and secured the highest number of individual donors of any project team.
+I also negotiated budget increases to mitigate supply chain tariffs and tooling costs, ensuring we had the capital to execute our designs.

-I realized our alumni relations were trash, so I personally conducted over 20 hour-long interviews with past leads to rebuild those bridges.
-This led to our first real Alumni Design Reviews, where industry veterans gave us the technical feedback we actually needed.
+Recognizing that our alumni network was underutilized, I personally conducted over 20 in-depth interviews with past leads to regain institutional knowledge.
+This initiative led to our first Alumni Design Reviews, where industry veterans provided critical technical feedback on our current systems.

-Internally, I tried to cut the bureaucracy.
-"Hour logs" were working poorly, so I pushed the team toward project-based "work logs" to focus on output rather than just time spent.
-I managed the friction that comes with high-stress builds, mediating conflicts between subteams so the engineers could focus on the car.
+Internally, I shifted the management structure from time-based "hour logs" to project-based "work logs" to prioritize concrete output over attendance.
+I managed the friction inherent in high-stress build cycles and mediated cross-functional conflicts to keep the team focused on the vehicle.

-In addition to leading, I stayed hands-on.
-I completed my Senior Design for CEV and maintained my status as a "Blue Apron" (the highest level of Machining Mastery at Cornell).
-I logged 200+ hours in the shop as the team's most senior machinist.
+Beyond leadership, I remained technically active.
+I completed my Senior Design for CEV and maintained my status as a "Blue Apron," the highest level of machining certification at Cornell.
+I logged over 200 hours in the shop as the team's most senior machinist.

 ![Technical Inspection](images/portfolio/cev/comp_tech.JPG)
 *A photo of me and some team members with the car before heading into (and Passing!) technical inspection at the Shell Eco Marathon.*